 Of course, the performance might not have worked its magic had it not been musically sound too.
 Key to its success was Thomas Søndergård’s sensational conducting.
 Having most recently heard him lead the Deutsche Oper world premiere of Edward II I was astonished by his fluency in Rossini.
 Attack was crisp with strings playing with minimal vibrato.
 Tempi were swift with an unerring sense of pulse and rhythmic impetus that drove the performance along fizzingly.
 The orchestra played extremely well for him, especially the brass who virtuosically coped with those swift tempi.
 The chorus also handled it well although the ladies’ pitching wasn’t always unanimous; they did, however, sing with theatre-filling amplitude.

 In Rossini there really is nowhere to hide for the principals.
 The solo singing was always honourable and in many cases much, much more than that.
 There was a genuine sense of ensemble to this cast that made it feel absolutely irresistible.
-Anke Briegel was a lovely Corinna singing her beautiful number with long lines and an impeccable sense of style.
+Anke Briegel was a lovely Corinna singing her beautiful numbers with long lines and an impeccable sense of style.
 There’s a slight edge to the tone bordering on acidity but there’s also a nicely crystalline top and genuine evenness throughout the range.
 Elisabeth Jansson was a tremendous Marchesa Melibea with a dark, silky mezzo with good reach and agility as well as some neat staccati.
 Rebeca Olvera gave us a stratospheric Contessa di Folleville.
 With a distinctive fast vibrato the voice sounds like champagne, a bottle rather than a magnum, but her ease on top was remarkable adding some dizzying ornamentation in her big set piece.
-Henrietta Bonde-Hansen’s Madama Cortese also showed genuine fluency in her coloratura with solid musical instincts although the sound didn’t quite carry through the house in the lower part of her range.
+Henriette Bonde-Hansen’s Madama Cortese also showed genuine fluency in her coloratura with solid musical instincts although the sound didn’t quite carry through the house in the lower part of her range.

 The gentlemen were also very satisfying.
 Levy Sekgapane is a new name to me and he is a very exciting singer.
 The owner of a light and high-lying tenor, he also offered some stratospheric embellishments and effortless ease in the florid writing.
 A name to watch certainly.
 Gert Henning-Jensen demonstrated some outstanding breath control as Belfiore as was well as staggering ease at the top of the range.
 I was impressed by Davide Luciano and Mirco Palazzi as Don Alvaro and Lord Sidney respectively, both demonstrating remarkable negotiation of those register-crossing intervals and equally fluent musicality and negotiation of their florid writing.
 Nicola Ulivieri’s Don Profondo was a congenial presence but I found the voice somewhat soft-grained and I wish he had sung his aria more off the text – the words weren’t always ideally clear.
 José Fardilha camped it up magnificently as the Barone di Trombonok, the role sung off the text in a characterful bass-baritone.
 I was also struck by Teit Kanstrup’s handsome baritone as Antonio, certainly a voice I would like to hear again.